 Risk Management: The Division is exposed to various risks of loss related to torts; thefts of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The Division is generally self-insured.
-No material losses, including incurred but not reported losses, occurred in 2016.
+No material losses, including incurred but not reported losses, occurred in 2017.

-The City provided the choice of three separate health insurance plans to its employees until March 31, 2016.
-As of April 1, 2016, the City provided the choice of two separate health self-insurance plans to its employees.
-The Division is charged a monthly rate per employee by type of coverage.
+The City provides the choice of two separate health insurance plans to its employees.
+The operating funds are charged a monthly rate per employee by type of coverage.
 The City participates in the State of Ohio workers' compensation retrospective rating program.

-In accordance with GASB Statement No. 10, claims liabilities are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
+In accordance with GASB Statement No. 10, Accounting and Financial Reporting for Risk Financing and Related Insurance Issues, claims liabilities are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
 Liabilities include an amount for claims that have been incurred but not reported.